12 Toxic Plants for Cats [Vet-Approved]

 Cats' curiosity often leads them to explore plants in our homes, but not all plants are safe for them.
 Numerous toxic plants for cats can cause mild to severe symptoms of toxicity.

+A few examples of toxic plants for cats include certain species of succulents, palm-like plants, lavender, and more.
 In this complete, vet-approved guide by Sploot Veterinary Care we take a look at the most common toxic plants for cats, as well as the symptoms that they may cause.

 What Plants are Toxic for Cats?